 The Bible says that the wolf will lie down with the lamb.
 In other words, the wolf (the lamb’s natural predator) will no longer be an enemy of the lamb.
 There is finally peace between the two creatures, as well as all the creatures mentioned in these verses.
 The question becomes: when will these events take place?

 When will this take place?

 This particular passage in Isaiah is a prophecy about future events.
 Specifically, Isaiah is referring to the day when Christ will return to create a new heaven and new earth.
-The Apostle John describes this glorious day in Revelation chapter 21 verses 1 through 4:
+The apostle John describes this glorious day in Revelation 21:1-4: